PenguinOfWar/Image-Comparison-Slider/README.md

 Disable text selection plugin provided by [Chris Barr](http://chris-barr.com/2009/02/disable_text_selection_with_jquery/) with modifications by myself.

 ### License
-Free for private use, but you'll need to purchase a license from CodyHouse to use it on a product.Image Comparison Slider
+Free for private use, but you'll need to purchase a license from CodyHouse to use it on a product.

 [Article on CodyHouse](http://codyhouse.co/gem/css-jquery-image-comparison-slider/)